beckym223/manual_work/E6_long_edited.md

 were insignificant compared to the changes that occurred in the rest of the century.
 Throughout history for most of the world's population the
-4During the nineteenth century the United Kingdom was transformed from a rural to an urban economy.
-In 1800 it was 19.4 percent urban and in 1900, 67.6 urban.
-The pop- ulation increased from 16 million in 1800 to 41 million in 1900, an increase of 25 million, while the urban population increased by 24 million.
-Continental Europe was only 32.9 percent urban in 1900 (Bairoch, 1988 p.
-290).
-5 It is not clear whether the increase in food production in Western Europe in the eighteenth century after 1725 was due primarily to productivity improvements or to a lengthy period of good weather.
-Ronald Maxwell Hartwell (1971 p.
-283) speculates that good weather might have been a sig-  nificant factor:
-An important, neglected and completely exogenous factor (perhaps the only one that is really exoge- nous), affecting eighteenth-century growth was the beginning after 1730 of more than two centuries of "good" weather (relative to the "bad" weather of the previous more than two centuries).
-The coincidence  in time of the beginnings of the industrial revolution and a long period of good weather suggests the possibility of a theory of weather-induced growth:  better weather enabling an increase in food supplies, increasing real incomes, and also an increasing pop-  ulation.
-The weather, through its effects on food production, could have been a factor in the slow growth of England's popu- lation of 0.13 percent annually from 1621 to 1721 compared to the much more rapid annual growth rate of 0.77 percent in the following century (Wrigley and Schofield, 1981 pp.
-528-29).

 ### ---Economics-2000-0-07.txt---